codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

 Heaps are better with the assumption that `k` is much smaller than the number of lines `n` in the log file.
 This is because the maximum (or minimum, if we are using a `min-heap`) element is always guaranteed to be at the top of the queue.
-Once this maximum is removed, the priority queue is _readjusted_ so that the next maximum element becomes the top most element.
+Once this maximum is removed, the heap is _readjusted_ so that the next maximum element becomes the top most element.
 Readjusting a heap `k` times might be better than having to sort a possibly very large vector of `(Line, Freq)` tuples.

 Normally tuple comparison happens lexicographically, i.e. like a dictionary.

-Lexicographically speaking: `"be" > "abracadabra"`, because we start comparing by characters in corresponding places.
+Lexicographically speaking: `"be" > "abracadabra"`, because we start by comparing characters in corresponding places.
 We compare the corresponding characters in the next position, only if there is a tie.

 We need a function that compares the second (integral) element of two